-Even if a receiver is pushed out of bounds by a defender, he cannot come back in bounds and contact the ball.
+Even if a receiver is pushed out of bounds by a defender, they cannot come back in bounds and contact the ball.
 This will still be grounds for an illegal touch of a forward pass.
-This rule is in place because once a player is out of bounds he is considered to be not within the field of play.
-This means they cannot be involved with the ball directly.
-On plays like punts, players on the kicking team can still make a tackle after going out of bounds, as long as they return in bounds as fast as possible.
+This rule is in place because once a player is out of bounds, he is considered to be not within the field of play.
+This means that he cannot be involved with the ball directly.
+On plays like punts, players on the kicking team can still make a tackle after going out of bounds, as long as they return in bounds as quickly as possible.

 The signal of an illegal touch on a forward pass is the same as other illegal touch penalties.
-The referee will point to both shoulders repeatedly in order to signal a touch.
-He will then point an outstretched arm to the offense for an illegal touch of a forward pass penalty.
+The referee will point to both shoulders repeatedly to signal a touch.
+They will then point an outstretched arm towards the offense for an illegal touch of a forward pass penalty.

 - A wide receiver goes out of bounds, comes back in, and then touches the ball after the quarterback has passed it, but it has not been touched by any defender.